jdbateman/MemeGen/README.md

 ![Take Picture](/../screenshots/screenshots/MemeGen_screenshot_camera.png?raw=true "Take Picture")

-* UIImagePickerController is used to allow a user to add an image from the photo gallery or capture an image from the camera.
+* UIImagePickerController and UIImagePickerControllerDelegate are used to allow a user to add an image from the photo gallery or capture an image from the camera.

 ### Share